About the Office for Coastal Management

 - Digital Coast.
 Providing the data, tools, and training needed by the nation's coastal managers.

 - National Estuarine Research Reserves.
-Protected marine areas that also offer community programing and local science investigation.
+Protected coastal areas that host environmental research projects and local science-based training and education programs.

 - National Coastal Zone Management Program.
 A unique federal and state partnership that provides the most direct implementation of coastal management policy.